 .New Year's Eve Fireworks - Midnight

 As midnight approaches, crowds gather in several areas of the city to watch fireworks.

-These are set off by various organisations, many by Czech revellers themselves!
-While the restaurants and river cruises time their entertainment programmes so guests can watch the fireworks - some even provide Champagne for their guests to celebrate with.
+Restaurants and river cruises time their entertainment programmes so guests can watch the fireworks - some provide Champagne for guests to celebrate with.

-Broadly, there are two options for where to watch the midnight fireworks.
-The first option is to head for somewhere overlooking the river
+Broadly, there are two options for where to go to watch the fireworks.
+The first option is to head for somewhere overlooking the river:

-The atmosphere is fun and relaxed, as people take in the beauty of fireworks over water with a backdrop of a combination of Charles Bridge, Prague Castle, the Old Town and/or the Lesser Town.
+The atmosphere is fun and relaxed, as people take in the beauty of fireworks over the water, with the backdrop of Charles Bridge

 The second option for the fireworks is to head for one of the main squares